IHE/RAD.IMR/input/pagecontent/volume-1.md

 A Report Creator stores the DiagnosticReport resources to Report Repositories, Report Readers, or Rendered Report Readers.

-> Note: In IMR, the Report Creator is the actor responsible for authoring the report.
-How the Report Creator receives the multimedia content in the report is out of scope for this release of IMR.
-For instance, a Report Creator may be grouped with an Image Display, or a Report Creator may be integrated with an Image Display via proprietary APIs or standard context sharing mechanism such as FHIRcast.
+> Note: How the Report Creator receives the multimedia content in the report is out of scope for this release of IMR.
+For instance, a Report Creator may be grouped with an Evidence Creator, or a Report Creator may be integrated with an Image Display via proprietary APIs or standard context sharing mechanism such as FHIRcast.

 #### 1:52.1.1.2 Report Repository